The Best Way to Backup and Restore a WordPress Site

 2. Next, using phpMyAdmin, import your backup file into the new database.

-Automated Backups Using Plugins
+3. Automated Backups Using Plugins

 However, with numerous choices comes much confusion.
-Hence, we’ve zeroed on the top 3 popular backup plugins in the market:
+Hence, we’ve zeroed in on the top 3 popular backup plugins in the market:

-Available in both free and paid versions, UpdraftPlus is a popular backup plugin for websites.
+Available in both free and paid versions, Updraft Plus is a popular backup plugin for websites.
 Apart from complete website backups, it offers website cloning and migration functionalities.
-It is also suitable for multisite networks and facilitates the safe storage of backup files on independent cloud platforms.
+It’s also suitable for multisite networks and facilitates the safe storage of backup files on independent cloud platforms.
 This plugin is more suited for smaller websites that have low backup requirements.

 Automated Backup Process